mrademaker/Sea-scape-analysis/README.md

 # Sea-scape-analysis

-This repository contains the data and code used to analyse the spatial-temporal patterns of fish populations in the North-and Dutch Wadden Sea area based on long-term systematic survey data (1977-2019).
+This repository contains the data and code used to analyse the spatial-temporal patterns of fish populations in the North Sea based on long-term systematic survey data (1977-2019).
 The repository consists of three sub-projects:

 - [Data](Data) - contains the raw and filtered catch per unit effort per length class (cpue_length_per_hour) extracted from the public ICES-DATRAS database.